wegoagain-dev/3-tier-eks/README.md

 ![arch](/images/three-tier-eks.jpeg)

 ## 🧠 About the Project
 In this project, we will deploy a three-tier application on AWS EKS (Elastic Kubernetes Service).
 The application consists of a React frontend, Flask backend and a RDS PostgreSQL database.
-We will use Docker to containerize the application, Github Actions and ECR to implement CI and Kubernetes to orchestrate the deployment on EKS.
+We will use Docker to containerise the application, Github Actions and ECR to implement CI/CD and Kubernetes to orchestrate the deployment on EKS.

 To make the application publicly accessible, I'll implement an AWS load balancer controller which will provision an ALB (Application Load Balancer) through Kubernetes ingress resources.

 In addition Kubernetes secrets will be used to store sensitive information such as database credentials and ConfigMap will be used to store non-sensitive configuration data.

-Before deploying the backend service, I'll run database migrations using a Kubernetes Job, ensuring the schema is properly initialized.
+Before deploying the backend service, I'll run a database migration using a Kubernetes Job, ensuring the schema is properly initialized.
 To simplify database connectivity, I'll utilize an External Service for the RDS instance, leveraging Kubernetes' DNS-based service discovery to maintain clean application configuration.

 ***(note: EKS charges .10p/hour so ensure it's deleted when you complete project) I'VE WARNED YOU :D***